Research

 We examine how extreme weather affects individuals’ perceptions of government and political institutions in Peru.
 We match granular data on cold weather shocks to individuals using variation in interview date and location and find that extreme cold worsens perceptions of democracy.
 Further, extreme cold reduces civic engagement in formal democratic institutions (participation in national elections) but increases participation in local neighborhood associations.
 We provide evidence that these effects work through several mechanisms: economic losses, increased incidence of illness, and higher crimes.
 Finally, we find that greater coverage of government-provided goods and services can attenuate the adverse effects of extreme cold.

 Frosty Climate, Icy Relationships: Frosts and Intimate Partner Violence in Rural Peru.
-2023. (with Katie Bollman, Leah Lakdawala and Eduardo Nakasone)
+2023. (with Katie Bollman, Leah Lakdawala and Eduardo Nakasone) Under Review

 Draft